SmartBoty/Minescript/javapy/README.md

 Converts a `java.py` (builtin) object into a Javapy object

+Note: Does not create a copy

 ### `submit_object(obj:JavaObject) -> str`
 Submits a Javapy object to a global space.
 Returns the uuid it was stored under.
 All processes see the same global space

+Note: Does not create a copy

 ### `request_object(uuid:str) -> JavaObject`
 Requests a previously submitted (or manually submitted via pyjinn) object under a uuid.
 All processes see the same global space

+Note: Does not create a copy